Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 Both the engines are Hyundai-engineered .
 The first one has a 4-cylinder, 16-valves 160hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 177hp one.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Hyundai does have a slight advantage, all the models observed together.
 These are the results of an independent reasearch, while our visitors describe reliability of KIA with an average rating of 4.2, and models under the Hyundai badge with 4.5 out of 5.
-The same official information place XCeed as average reliability-wise, and Kona is more or less at the same level.Above it all, drivers of cars with the same engine as XCeed rank it on average as 4.5 out of 5, exactly the same as the other one.
+Some independent research have also placed XCeed as average reliability-wise, and Kona is more or less at the same level.That apart, owners of different cars powered by the same engine as XCeed rank it on average as 4.5 out of 5, exactly the same as the other one.

 Performance & Fuel economyHyundai is undoubtly more agile, reaching 100km/h in 1.1 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 205 kilometers per hour, 3km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 6.6 liters of fuel per 100 kilometers (43 mpg), in combined cycle.